 AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

-Cairo is the capital of Egypt and the largest city in Africa, with a name name that means "the victorious city".
-It is located on both banks of the River Nile near the head of the river's delta in northern Egypt and has been settled for more than 6000 years, serving as the capital of numerous Egyptian civilizations.
-Cairo is known locally as "Misr", the Arabic name for Egypt, because of its centrality in Egyptian life.
+Cairo is the capital of Egypt and the largest city in Africa, with a name that means "the victorious city."
+It is located on both banks of the River Nile near the head of the river's delta in northern Egypt and has been settled for more than 6,000 years, serving as the capital of numerous Egyptian kingdoms.
+Cairo is known locally as "Misr," which is the Arabic name for Egypt, because of its centrality to Egyptian life.

-Outside the city's central area on the east bank, spanning from the northeast to the southeast, are the neighborhoods of Islamic Cairo.
-These neighborhoods are known for their narrow streets, crowded markets (bazaars), and hundreds of Mosques, many dating back to the medieval period.
-South of the Islamic district is Old Cairo, where some of the city's oldest architectural monuments can be found.
-Old Cairo is the home of Cairo's Coptic Christian community, and the site of the Coptic Museum plus a number of Coptic churches.
+Outside the city's central area on the east bank are the neighborhoods of Islamic Cairo.
+These neighborhoods span from the northeast to the southeast of the city.
+These neighborhoods are known for their narrow streets, crowded markets (bazaars), and hundreds of mosques, many dating all the way back to the Medieval period.
+South of the Islamic district lies Old Cairo, where some of the city's oldest architectural monuments can be found and many tourists love to explore.
+Old Cairo is also the home of Cairo's Coptic Christian community, and the site of the Coptic Museum plus a large number of Coptic churches.

-The irrigation of Cairo's desert periphery has allowed for the development of suburbs, such as Heliopolis, located to the northeast.
+The efficient irrigation of Cairo's desert outskirts has allowed for the development of suburbs, such as Heliopolis, located to the northeast.
 Other modern suburbs are interspersed with recently created migrant neighborhoods that accommodate the city's growing population.
 Industrial areas further crowd the city, restricting its growth.
-An international airport serves Cairo, situated approximately 24 km (about 15 m) northeast of the city; the Ramses railway station and the bus terminal are located near downtown Cairo.
+An international airport serves Cairo, situated approximately 24 kilometers (about 15 miles) northeast of the city, while the Ramses railway station and the main bus terminal are also located near downtown Cairo.

 Cairo is the chief commercial and industrial center of Egypt.
 Local industries manufacture cotton textiles, food products, construction supplies, motor vehicles, aircraft, and chemical fertilizers.
 Iron and steel are produced in the south, just outside the city.
 Cairo is also a center for government activities and service industries.
 Because of the city's warm climate and numerous historical and cultural attractions, tourism plays an important role in its economy.
 Cairo receives goods shipped on the Nile at the river port, located at the northern end of the city.
 From Cairo, products are sent by road, railroad, and waterway to the Mediterranean ports of Alexandria and Port Said.
 The city is connected by train service to other major cities.
 Traffic congestion is a growing problem in Cairo, but it is the only city in the Middle East and Africa that has a subway.
 This system opened in the city in 1987 for the first time carrying about 2 million passengers every day.
 Lately, a second line has been opened, this linked the old line with the western superb in the west bank (Giza), The third line is still under construction which will connect Cairo airport to the city center and finish in the busy suburb of Imbaba.

 In 1998 Cairo was estimated to have a population of 16 million.
-The people of Cairo are known as Cairenes; nearly all of them are Egyptians with a small number of foreigners.
-The city is an important center of the Islamic faith, and Cairenes are predominantly Sunni Muslims; however, the city is also home to a sizable Coptic community, which traces its origins to the Christians who populated Cairo before the arrival of Islam.
-Cairo's population swells daily as workers flow into the city from the surrounding area, clogging roads and rail lines every morning and evening.
-Many Cairenes are recent arrivals from villages along the Nile.
-These rural migrants arrive with few skills or resources and compound the existing problems of unemployment and scarce housing.
+The people of Cairo are known as Cairenes and nearly all of them are Egyptian citizens with a small number of foreigners.
+The city is an important center of the Islamic faith, and Cairenes are predominantly Sunni Muslims, however, the city is also home to a sizable Coptic community, which traces its origins to the early Christians who populated Cairo in large numbers before the arrival of Islam.
+Cairo's population swells daily as workers flow into and out of the city from the surrounding area, clogging roads and rail lines every morning and evening.
+Many Cairenes are recent arrivals from villages and small cities along the Nile.
+These rural migrants arrive with few skills or resources and compound the existing problems of unemployment and housing shortages.

 The Sultan Hassan Madrassa is the Islamic world's most memorable...